Versailles Orangerie: Description

 The central gallery is flanked by two side galleries located under the "Escaliers des Cent Marches" (so-called because each staircase has 100 steps).
 The three galleries enclose the lower bed (Parterre Bas), also called "Parterre de l'orangerie".
 The walls of these galleries are 4–5 m thick and the central gallery is over 150 m long and 13 m high.
 The central gallery faces south to optimize the natural warming effects of the sun, which, combined with the double glazing of the windows, provides a frost-free environment without the use of artificial heating year-round.

 At the center of the Parterre Bas is a large circular pool with a jet d'eau water feature, surrounded by formal lawns planted with topiary.
 From May to October, the orange trees and other trees are exposed in the lower bed.
-There are over 1,000 different containers altogether, with several pomegranate (Punica granatum), olive (Olea europea), and orange (Citrus × sinensis) trees that are over 200 years old.
+There are over 1,000 different containers altogether, with several pomegranate (Punica granatum), olive (Olea europaea), and orange (Citrus × sinensis) trees that are over 200 years old.